Privacy

 What does your firm do with my information, and what is the legal basis for this?

-My firm does not sell your information nor make it generally available.
-But my firm might share your information in the following circumstances:
+My firm does not sell your information or make it generally available.
+But my firm might share your information in these circumstances:

-• if you are a client or you are a representative or beneficial owner of a client, then my firm might share your name, address, date of birth, and details of your ID documents with a search company in order to verify your identity
+if you are a client or you are a representative or beneficial owner of a client, then my firm might share your name, address, date of birth, and details of your ID documents with a search company to verify your identity

-• my firm uses the IT services of external companies.
-Some of these services (such as email hosting and data backups) involve the supplier holding personal information which has been collected by my firm.
-These suppliers are not permitted to use your information for their own purposes
+my firm uses the IT services of external companies.
+Some of these services (such as email hosting and data backups) involve the supplier holding personal information collected by my firm.
+My firm’s contracts with these suppliers do not allow them to use your information for their own purposes

-• if my firm sells its business, then your information will be transferred to the new owner to enable the continuation of the business.
+if my firm sells its business, then your information will be transferred to the new owner to enable the business to continue.

 Does your firm share my information with anyone else?

-My firm's office and IT equipment are located in the UK.
+My firm's office and IT equipment are in the UK.

 My firm's email service is provided from Germany by Mailbox.org, and my firm's data storage is provided from Sweden by Storegate.
 Both Germany and Sweden are recognised by the UK as having an adequate level of data protection law.

-My firm normally deletes its files on a particular matter 10 years after the last relevant activity.
+My firm deletes its files for each matter 10 years after the last relevant activity.

-Where you are a client or you are a representative or beneficial owner of a client, then your KYC information is normally deleted 5 years after the end of the last matter.
+Where you are a client or you are a representative or beneficial owner of a client, then my firm deletes your KYC information 5 years after the end of the last matter.

 Each recording of a call is deleted within 60 days.

-• you can ask me to give you a copy of your information, and further details about my use of your information
+you can ask my firm to give you a copy of your information, and further details about my firm’s use of your information

-• you can ask me to correct any inaccuracies in your information
+you can ask my firm to correct any inaccuracies in your information

-• you can ask me to erase your information or to restrict my use of your information
+you can ask my firm to erase your information or to restrict its use of your information

-• you can object to my use of your information due to your particular circumstances.
+you can object to my firm’s use of your information due to your particular circumstances.

 What rights do I have regarding personal data about me?